ChimeHQ/Wells/README.md

 }
 ```

+## Retries

+Because that Wells manages submissions *across* app launches, retry logic can be complex.
+Wells will do its best to retry unsuccesful submissions.
+It respects the `Retry-After` HTTP header and has backoff.
+But, it is possible that the hosting app is terminated while a backoff delay is pending.
+In this situation, `WellsReporter` relies on its `existingLogHandler` property to avoid needing persistent storage.

+By default, if there are files found within the `baseURL` directory that are older than 2 days, Wells will give up and delete them.

+Bottom line: Wells submissions are best effort.
+Robust retry support means you have to make use of `existingLogHandler`.
+There are pathological, if improbable situations that could prevent the submission and retry system from working in a predictable way.

 ## Using With MetricKit

 Wells works great for submitting data gathered from MetricKit.
+In fact, [MeterReporter](https://github.com/ChimeHQ/MeterReporter) uses it for a full MetricKit-based reporting system.

+But, you can also do it yourself.
 Here's a simple example.

 ```swift
 import Foundation